More

 1. Have all ingredients cut and ready in bowls.
 Wet a clean dishtowel, wring out, and place on a cutting board.

-4. Place the spring rolls on a plate, and cover immediately with plastic wrap to prevent from drying out.
+5. Place the spring rolls on a plate, and cover immediately with plastic wrap to prevent them from drying out.
 Refrigerate until ready to serve.
 Best consumed the same day as making.

-5. To make the Peanut Dipping Sauce, mix all the ingredients in a bowl and whisk until smooth.
+6. To make the peanut dipping sauce, mix all the ingredients in a bowl and whisk until smooth.
 Add more water or coconut milk until a dipping consistency is reached.
 Don’t refrigerate the day you are using, or it will thicken too much.

 Notes